-Global grants support large international activities with sustainable, measurable outcomes in one or more of the six areas of focus.
+Global grants support large international activities with sustainable, measurable outcomes in Rotary’s areas of focus.
+Grant sponsors form international partnerships that respond to real community needs.

 - Be sustainable and include plans for long-term success after the global grant funds have been spent

-- Align with one of our six areas of focus
+- Align with one of our areas of focus

 - Respond to real community needs